ThomasCharatsidis/BackendSWEngineerChallenge/README.md

 ## Tech/Framework used
 AWS ecosystem(Lambda, DynamoDB, API Gateway) and use Node.js-Typescript.

-Code Examples and API reference is provided:
+Code Examples and API reference is provided:<br/>
 In the Test Cases below.

 ## Installation